To find out the latest weather warnings, visit the Met Office website.

 - keep moving - try to be active at least once an hour

 - close doors in the rooms you use most

 Protecting vulnerable residents

-During severe winter weather, it's important to ensure vulnerable people are safe.
-Our adult social care team are there to support the borough's most vulnerable residents to ensure they are keeping safe and warm.
+During severe winter weather, it's important to make sure vulnerable people are safe.
+Our adult social care team are there to support the borough's most vulnerable residents to make sure they are keeping safe and warm.